PauGuirao/GeneradorPlanetes/README.md

 # Random Planet Generator
 This is a random 2D planet generator created in Processing using Java perlin noise.
-Moons and background can be added
+Moons and background can be added too
 <img src="Render.jpg" alt="Example Render" width="400" height="400">
 ## Create Planet
 Call this functions to create a random 2D planet